Recent research suggests using two surgical checklists together may result in fewer medical errors and less harm to patients.

 Speak with knowledgeable malpractice attorneys if you suffer an injury during medical care

 If you suffer injury as a result of medical care, our legal team delivers aggressive legal representation to obtain compensation on your behalf.
 Talk with an attorney who will listen to what happened and answer your questions about seeking compensation.
-Schochor and Staton, P.A. delivers experienced, skilled legal services to individuals and families hurt by medical mistake.
+Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, skilled legal services to individuals and families hurt by medical mistake.
 Contact us today or call 410-234-1000.